 Why Use Chimney Starters

-My recent article on lump vs. briquette charcoal got me thinking about my chimney starter, which is the best device to set your charcoal aflame for grilling or cooking.
-Typically, I’ll put my gas grill to more use regularly, but my chimney starter is the only way to get a fire going.
+My recent article on lump vs. briquette charcoal got me thinking about my chimney starter, which is the best device for setting your charcoal aflame for grilling or cooking.
+Typically, I’ll use my gas grill more regularly, but my chimney starter is the only way to get a fire going.

 Chimney starters, also known as charcoal chimneys, will give you many hot coals for grilling in a short amount of time.
 A chimney starter is your best bet if you want to avoid biting into a piece of meat that tastes like lighter fluid.
 Would you be thinking of purchasing your summer grilling?
 Read on…